arun-dhir/clink-bot/README.md

 ---

+### Disabling commands and plugins

+To disable commands and plugins, first rename `disabled.json.example` to `disabled.json`.
+In `plugins` you simply put the name of the plugin, in the proper case.
+For example: `customcmds`.
+For `commandTypes` you put the group of commands, for example `admin`.

+---

 ### Custom Commands

 Don't feel like going through the trouble of adding a fully-integrated command?
 Custom commands are for you!
 Here's an example of a command: